A Vacation for Every Type

 In short, a Holiday River trip can be the high adventure version of the pajamas/Netflix vacation, if you want it to be.

 However, we are just as committed to challenging our guests who want to be challenged as we are to comforting those who want to relax.
-So, we’ve built in ample time and opportunity for extra group or solo activities that can get your heart rate up!
+So, we’ve built in ample time and opportunity for extra group or solo activities that can get your heart rate up with a river workout.

 A List of Activities to Get You Stoked and Active on the River